17 Best Arcades in Las Vegas (2023 Update)

 • Sun-Thu – 1pm-2am

-Emporium at Area 15 sells itself as “part bar, part arcade and all good times”, and that sums up what you’ll find there pretty well – located just off-Strip close to Wynn and The Mirage, Emporium is a adults’ playground.
+Asylum Bar & Arcade at Area 15 sells itself as “part bar, part arcade and all good times”, and that sums up what you’ll find there pretty well – located just off-Strip close to Wynn and The Mirage, Asylum is an adults’ playground.

-As well as all your favorite arcade games you played as a kid and a full selection of the most up to date classics, you’ll also be treated to a fully stocked bar serving tasty craft beer and cocktails.
+You will find your favorite arcade games you played as a kid and a full selection of the most up-to-date classics; you’ll also be treated to a fully stocked bar serving tasty craft beer and cocktails.

-But in any case, for games, drinks, music, partying and more, this is an arcade and venue that should be high on your list of places to visit while in Vegas.
+But in any case, for games, drinks, music, partying, and more, this is an arcade that should be high on your list of places to visit while in Vegas.

 Opening times: